‘People’s Convoy’ provoked and motivated by D.C. police roadblocks

 Convoy members portray any ability to slip past the police barricades and enter downtown as a “win,” and Brase threatened last week to share the names of D.C. police he talked to and when they spoke.
 This menace comes as the D.C. police union has voiced concerns about the safety of officers staffing stationary posts on the highway at all hours as vehicles move at fast speeds and requested an end to this measure.

 D.C. police have declined to discuss security measures citing “operational tactics.”
-Chris Rodriguez, director of the Homeland Security and Emergency Management Agency, said the city had been preparing for this demonstration for over a month and that officials are aware of “reports of threatening language and rhetoric coming from individuals associated with this demonstration activity.”
+Chris Rodriguez, director of the Homeland Security and Emergency Management Agency, said that the city had been preparing for this demonstration for over a month and that officials are aware of “reports of threatening language and rhetoric coming from individuals associated with this demonstration activity.”

 “There’s a difference between First Amendment activities which every American has the right to do,” Rodriguez said.
 “But it’s another thing to bring bobtails and tractor trailers into the District and threaten to commit violence.”